 • H100 (Rise of the Western Way of War)

 • L100 (Developing Organizations and Leaders)

-Upon graduation, Graduates of CGSC possess a warrior ethos and warfighting focus that enable them to lead competently and confidently on Army, Joint, Interagency, and Multinational teams and throughout the spectrum of operations.
+Upon graduation, graduates of ILE possess a warrior ethos and warfighting focus that enable them to lead competently and confidently on Army, Joint, Interagency, and Multinational teams throughout the spectrum of operations.
 These are graduates who:

 - Are prepared to assume warfighting duties immediately upon graduation.

 - Possess the competencies and supporting skills and knowledge that enable them to perform duties effectively and help teams achieve organizational objectives.

 - Are attuned to the complexities of the operating environment and consider the impact of culture on military operations.

 - Take a disciplined approach to meeting organizational and strategic level leadership challenges.